 New Year is called Oshougatsu in Japanese.

-You understand how calm outside is, especially on 1st if you go out.
+You notice how calm outside is, especially, on 1st January if you go out.

 But on the contrary, some places become very busy with people between 1st and 3rd January.